Frequently Asked Questions

-The location of the food premises by address and location on a map,
+The location by address and location on a map,

-A list of inspections for each premises that have been completed in the last 2 years, and
+A list of inspections that have been completed in the last 2 years, and

 A detailed report of each inspection, outlining what the critical and/or non-critical infractions were and whether they were corrected during inspection.

-Institutional food service establishments – i.e. hospitals, daycares, and
+Institutional food service establishments – i.e. hospitals, daycares

 Mobile food premises – i.e. hot dog carts, chip trucks.

-ChooseWise does not apply to one time special events or farmers’ markets.
+ChooseWise inspections do not apply to one-time special events or farmers’ markets.

-How often will the inspection results be updated on the ChooseWise site?
+How often will the inspection results be updated on the ChooseWise website?

 New inspection results are uploaded at least on a weekly basis and as often as daily.
 The Northwestern Health Unit will keep the ChooseWise site as up-to-date as possible.

-How often a food premises is inspected depends on the level of risk for each premises and risk level is based on:
+How often a food premises is inspected depends on the level of risk for each premises.
+High-risk premises are inspected at least every 4 months, medium-risk premises are inspected at least every 6 months, and low-risk premises are inspected at least every 12 months.
+Risk level is based on: